Intropyro1/javascriptProjects_codeAcademy/appPlannerA/README.md

 # Welcome to the **Appointment Planner** Project

-It was made Using React + Vite Template then Modfiied, Styled by Css styling and Boostrap styling,
+It was made Using React + Vite Template then Modified, Styled by Css styling and BootStrap styling,
 Written mostly in JSX and Using React Router to Present the Components

-Please Feel Free to comment and let me know if anything happnes
+Please Feel Free to comment and let me know if anything happens

 ## Features